 Morningside Heights is a distinctive Manhattan neighborhood located between the Upper West Side and Harlem.

 The community extends from 110th to 125th Streets, between Morningside and Riverside Parks.
 The current population of the neighborhood is 56,000.
-Its name derives from dramatic views of the sunrise observed when the New York City parks commissioner recommended a survey of the area in 1870.
+Its name derives from dramatic views of the sunrise observed during a New York City Parks Department survey of the area in 1870.

 Many influential academic, cultural, religious, and medical institutions are based in Morningside Heights.
 These contribute to the neighborhood’s unique and vibrant character.
 Institutional development activities have sometimes caused tension among local residents and businesses, as is common in many college towns.
 Many of the community’s institutions belong to the Morningside Area Alliance.